Dealing with complaints against your business

 - making a standard complaint form

-- making sure all staff are trained in the procedure and complaints resolution
+- making sure all staff are trained in the procedure and know how to resolve a complaint

 - displaying a sign saying you welcome genuine complaints about product quality or service